ztyyLV/web-twain-docs/info/api/Dynamsoft_WebTwainEnv.md

 Destroys all `WebTwain` instances and cuts off the connection to the Dynamsoft Service.

+### `RemoveAllAuthorizations()`

+Removes the specific authorizations made by end users on a client machine.
+Only effective when the security feature is enabled for local files, scanners or cameras.

 ### `UseDefaultViewer`

 Whether to use the built-in viewer.
 If it is set to `false` , the file `dynamsoft.viewer.js` is not loaded at all and there is no way to add it back later.
 Therefore, only set it to `false` when you absolutely won't need the viewer or will be building your own viewer.